This is a winner game for my students every time! It covers three major skills.

 The sentences can be normal or super silly!

-In order to earn a point, the sentences have to have a capital letter, spacing, correct spelling and a period at the end.
+In order to earn a point, the spelling or vocabulary sentences have to have a capital letter, spacing, correct spelling and a period at the end.

-7. Once they’ve completed their sentence, they don’t say anything.
+3. Third, as soon as a student completes the sentence, he or she doesn’t say anything.
 They just hold up their white board.

-I look at it.
-If there is one mistake, I hold up 1 finger.
+4. Next, you look at the sentence.
+If there is one mistake, hold up 1 finger.
 If there are 2 mistakes, 2 fingers, 3 mistakes, 3 fingers, 4 mistakes, 4 fingers.
-If there are no mistakes, I give them a thumbs up and they tally a point.
-If they have a mistake, they continue to correct the sentence until I give them a thumbs up.
+When there are no mistakes, give the student a thumbs up so they can tally a point.
+Students who have a mistake continue to correct the sentence until you give them a thumbs up.

 Campers who get a thumbs up right away can continue to write more sentences, earning more points while they wait for every camper to finish their one sentence.

-Once each pair has correctly written the sentence, then we move onto the next turn.
-We continue until each pair has had a turn to spin or until the time we have allotted runs out!
+Once each pair has correctly written the sentence, then move onto the next turn.
+Continue until each pair has had a turn to spin or until the allotted runs out!